jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 | 4B   | 65.3333333 | 73.9496667         |
 | 4B   | 82         | 74.1226667         |

+I did 4B multiple times as I did extra courses beyond my degree requirements.
 One thing I regret is that I never put a lot of effort into school.
 I often felt that I did not learn best in the conventional way of studying from a textbook, writing notes, and listening to lectures.
 I had trouble remembering concepts and falling asleep in class.

 ## Afterthoughts